 Jaguars CB Ronald Darby assured entering Year 10: ‘Been making plays’

-Nine seasons, five stints on the injured reserve, two anterior cruciate ligament (ACL) tears, a dislocated ankle and probably more soft tissue lesions than he would like to recount later, Ronald Darby remains assured in his ability to lock an opposing wide receiver down.
+Nine seasons, five stints on injured reserve, two anterior cruciate ligament tears, a dislocated ankle and probably more soft tissue lesions than he would like to recount later, Ronald Darby remains confident in his ability to lock down an opposing wide receiver.

 “I’ve always been able to play,” Darby told Jaguars Wire.
 “My biggest thing was, you know, getting hurt.”

-Darby’s March signing with the Jaguars marked his fifth move across the NFL and fourth since 2020, when he last played a full season.
+The Jaguars, who signed Darby in March, are his fifth team in the NFL and fourth since 2020, when he last played a full season.

-But no matter the injury, the competition he faced or the scheme he had to learn — “I done played in almost all of them,” he said, “from the zone ones to the man ones to the cover zero ones” — Darby typically found a way to establish himself as one of the league’s better covers.
+But no matter the injury, the competition he faced or the scheme he had to learn — “I done played in almost all of them,” he said, “from the zone ones to the man ones to the Cover-0 ones” — Darby typically found a way to establish himself as one of the league’s better cover corners.

 “As long as I’m able to run, move — you know, each year I learn and I just get better,” Darby expressed.
 “It’s like, I’ve been doing this for a long time.”